 International influence

 The Vietnamese government developed its NAP and implemented corresponding regulations, partly to respond to international demand.
 These regulations were strongly influenced by foreign technical experts and were therefore similar to European regulations.

+“If there is a complete ban, this will be due to trends worldwide and in Vietnam, which is gradually eliminating antibiotics” (IW19, distributor)

 However, some respondents had a negative perception of this international influence.
 Indeed, as Vietnamese breeding conditions differed from those in Europe, they identified that some regulations were poorly suited to the context and difficult to implement.

 For companies that must follow the international trend of reducing antibiotics in order to export their products, the international influence was seen as a motivation.
 Indeed, complying with these regulations was a step toward reaching the food safety standards required for the international market.